To promote international cooperation in mathematics.

 celebrates the centennial of this historic event.
 The opening of the conference will take place in the same building used for the ICM 1920.
 Up-to-date information regarding the conference can be found here.

-* Please note that the conference has been rescheduled from September 2020 to the new dates given above.
+* Please note that the conference was rescheduled from September 2020 to the new dates given above.

 The International Congress of Mathematicians (ICM) will take place in Saint Petersburg, Russia, between 6–14 July 2022.
 The registration and grant application for ICM 2022 are now open.
 Further information can be found here.